 Can the local courts intervene in the selection of arbitrators?
 If so, how?

 Under the Arbitration Act, local courts are granted the power to appoint an arbitrator or umpire in accordance with the agreement if the parties have failed to do so.

 Can the appointment of an arbitrator be challenged?
 What are the grounds for such challenge?
 What is the procedure for such challenge?

-Domestic courts have been vested with the power to remove arbitrators under the Act.Section 11 provides that the Court may remove an arbitrator or umpire upon the application of a party where the said arbitrator or umpire has failed to use all reasonable dispatch while proceeding with the reference and rendering an award or has committed misconduct during the proceedings.
+Arbitration Act empowers a court to remove an arbitrator or umpire on the application of a party to arbitration if the arbitrator fails to use all reasonable dispatch in entering on and proceeding with the reference and making an award or has misconducted himself or the proceedings.

 Have there been any recent developments concerning the duty of independence and impartiality of the arbitrators

 The Arbitration Act does not expressly prescribe the qualifications or duties of an arbitrator or umpire.
 However, consistent judicial precedents have pronounced upon the requirement for arbitrators to exercise impartiality and to act fairly in their role as arbitrators.

 Have there been any recent decisions in your concerning arbitrators’ duties of disclosure, e.g., similar to the UK Supreme Court Judgment in Halliburton v Chubb?

 Not specifically.
 However, please refer to our response to Question no. 21.